-For seafood by the water: The Salt Line
+For seafood by the water at the Navy Yard: The Salt Line

-New England vibes abound at The Salt Line, a sustainable seafood spot on the Anacostia River known for its baseball-loving crowd — thanks to its prime location near Nationals Park.
-Feast on oysters, clam chowder, lobster rolls, crab dip, seafood boils, stuffies (baked clams topped with smoked sausage and parmesan), and wide selection of beer, while taking in the river views.
+New England vibes abound at The Salt Line, a sustainable seafood spot on the Anacostia River.
+Feast on oysters, clam chowder, lobster rolls, crab dip, seafood boils, stuffies (baked clams topped with smoked sausage and parmesan), and wide selection of beer, while taking in the river views on the heated patio.

-Dine in Shaw underneath twinkly lights and next to a lifesize Godzilla mural at Zeppelin, where fish is aged on site by sushi heavy hitter Minoru Ogawa.
+Dine in Shaw underneath a heated, covered patio area at Zeppelin, where fish is aged on site by sushi heavy hitter Minoru Ogawa.
 The second-generation, Tokyo-born chef serves up all sorts of maki, sashimi, nigiri, and chirashi, and he goes beyond raw fish with yakitori, too.
 The drink menu is extensive, with a strong focus on sake.
-Walk-ins only.
+Guests are encouraged to BYO-blanket for outdoor seating, which is walk-in only.